ShaoxiongYuan/ShaoxiongYuan.github.io/industry-analysis/financial-services.md

 ### 2.2 Banking Sector: NIM Expansion Masking Underlying Credit Deterioration

 Commercial and investment banks have reported record aggregate profitability through 2024, riding the steepest rate-hiking cycle in four decades.
-JPMorgan Chase — the world's largest bank by market cap — generated approximately $170 billion in revenues and net income of ~$55 billion in FY2024, while Goldman Sachs and Morgan Stanley both posted double-digit profit growth in 2025 as dealmaking rebounded.
+JPMorgan Chase, the world's largest bank by market cap, generated approximately $170 billion in revenues and net income of ~$55 billion in FY2024, while Goldman Sachs and Morgan Stanley both posted double-digit profit growth in 2025 as dealmaking rebounded.
 The investment banking TAM reached $344 billion in 2024, growing toward $562 billion by 2033 at a 5.6% CAGR.

 However, beneath the headline profitability, credit quality is deteriorating across segments.
 Commercial real estate (CRE) remains the most acute near-term risk for regional banks, with office valuations down 40–60% from peak in major markets and $1.5 trillion in CRE debt due to mature in 2025–2026.
-Consumer credit quality — credit cards, auto loans — is also reverting to mean after pandemic-era delinquency lows, with charge-off rates normalizing toward pre-COVID levels.
+Consumer credit quality like credit cards, auto loans is also reverting to mean after pandemic-era delinquency lows, with charge-off rates normalizing toward pre-COVID levels.

 ### 2.3 M&A and Capital Markets Revival

 Investment banking fee pools staged a meaningful recovery in 2024–2025 after the 2022–2023 freeze.
 M&A volumes improved on the back of CEO confidence, cleaner balance sheets, and private equity firms needing to realize portfolio investments after an extended hold period.
 ECM activity was also robust, with NVIDIA's equity issuance, multiple technology IPOs, and financial sponsor-backed listings all contributing to underwriting volumes.

 This deal revival is a key positive for large-cap banks (JPMorgan, Goldman, Morgan Stanley, Bank of America) and creates a cyclical tailwind that partially offsets NIM compression.
-However, the advisory-heavy model requires sustained M&A and ECM volume — a risk given macro and geopolitical uncertainty heading into 2026.
+However, the advisory-heavy model requires sustained M&A and ECM volume, a risk given macro and geopolitical uncertainty heading into 2026.

 ### 2.4 AI & Technology Disruption in Financial Services

 Artificial intelligence is beginning to meaningfully reshape financial services operations, with applications spanning credit underwriting (ML-driven scoring), trading (algorithmic execution, risk management), compliance (NLP-based AML/KYC), wealth management (robo-advisory), and customer service (conversational AI).
-Banks are investing heavily — JPMorgan employs over 1,500 AI/ML specialists and has deployed AI across fraud detection, hyper-personalization, and research generation.
+Banks are investing heavily.
+JPMorgan employs over 1,500 AI/ML specialists and has deployed AI across fraud detection, hyper-personalization, and research generation.

 The competitive implications are bifurcated.
 Incumbents with proprietary data moats and distribution scale are best positioned to leverage AI for operational efficiency and risk management.
 However, fintech challengers and neobanks (Nubank, Revolut, Chime) are using AI-native architectures to undercut incumbents on unit economics in consumer banking and payments, where the cost of customer acquisition is falling rapidly.